 Most of electric and gas utilities have their systems mapped in a Geographical Information System (GIS).
 Then, it should not take much effort to upload the results of a circuit trace from a GIS to one of the autonomous drones.

-We love about new technology applications!
+We love new technology applications!
 Are you working in Engineering or Operations?
-What was your best technology project?
+What was your best technology project in the energy sector?